Contents (click on any heading to go to that section).

 - The General Insurance Brokers Code of Practice; and

-FOS cover financial services disputes including banking, credit, loans, general insurance, life insurance, financial planning, investments, stock broking, managed funds and pooled superannuation trusts.
+AFCA cover financial services disputes including banking, credit, loans, general insurance, life insurance, financial planning, investments, stock broking, managed funds and pooled superannuation trusts.

 If you are not satisfied with our service, or if you would just like more information, please contact our Complaints Officer on (03) 9879-7699.